Mabinogi (video game): Release

-European release

 An open beta of Mabinogi Europe with two game servers Morrighan and Macha was launched in January 2010.
 Along with the Open Beta release came the generation 2 expansion.
 It was expected that generation 3 would be released when the game enters the official phase, which was accompanied by the opening of the cash shop.
 Nexon Europe eventually launched Mabinogi on May 26.
 A few months later, Nexon Europe released Generation 12 at the same time as North America in October, a large update featuring new mainstream quests and skills.
 Shortly after this, Nexon Europe removed 2 of the 5 available game channels in Macha, due to a lack of players in that server.

-Nexon Europe shut down European servers in April 2012 due to insufficient player-base growth and profit) and allowed its former users to play on North American servers with a new account and no character transfers if they wished to do so.
+Nexon Europe shut down European servers in April 2012 due to insufficient player-base growth and profit, and allowed its former users to play on North American servers with a new account and no character transfers if they wished to do so.
 Nexon America has since lifted the European IP blocks for Mabinogi.
 The game service and customer support of Mabinogi were later shut down in July.